Plant functional types and cohorts

 The Flora class

-The Flora class is used to collect a list of PFTs that will be used in a demographic simulation.
-It can be created directly by providing the list of PlantFunctionalType instances.
-The only requirement is that each PFT instance uses a different name.
+The Flora class is used to create a set of PFTs that will be used in a demographic simulation.
+It can be created directly by providing a list of values for each trait: you must provide the same length list of values for each trait but if you omit some traits then they will be automatically populated from default values.

 flora